anhhuynh30/WineQualityAnalysis/README.md

     11: Alcohol

-    12: Quality (Score between 0-10 and has median os at least 3 evaluations made by wine experts)
+    12: Quality (Score between 0-10 and has median of at least 3 evaluations made by wine experts)

 Preference: